Isle Brevelle

-Isle Brevelle is a community, which began as a Louisiana Creole settlement and is located in Natchitoches Parish, Louisiana.
+Isle Brevelle is an ethnically and culturally diverse community, which began as a Native American and Louisiana Creole settlement and is located in Natchitoches Parish, Louisiana.
 For many years this area was known as Côte Joyeuse (English: Joyous Coast).
+It is considered the birthplace of Creole culture and remains the epicenter of Creole art and literature blending European (predominantly French and Spanish), African, and Native American cultures.
+It is home to the Cane River Creole National Historical Park and part of the Louisiana African American Heritage Trail.

 Location

-Located in the Natchitoches Parish in Louisiana, in approximately 18,000 acres of land between the Cane River and Bayou Brevelle (near Montrose).
+Located in Natchitoches Parish, Louisiana, Isle Brevelle consists of approximately 18,000 acres of land between the Cane River and Bayou Brevelle (near Montrose).
 Two major highways in Isle Brevelle include LA 119 and LA 484.